olcf/olcf-user-docs/systems/riker_user_guide.rst

 Again, Slurm's :ref:`riker-interactive` method was used to request an allocation of 2 compute node for these examples:

-``salloc -A <project_id> -t 30 -p gpu -N 2 --exclusive``.
+``salloc -A <project_id> -p gpu -t 00:30:00 -N 2 --exclusive``

 The CPU mapping part of this example is very similar to the example used above in the CPU Mapping  sub-section, so the focus here will be on the GPU mapping part.

 The following ``srun`` options will be used in the examples below.
 See ``man srun`` for a complete list of options and more information.